btrcmrv/Mini_Python_Projects/README.md

 # 1) QUIZ GAME: #

+First, Welcome the user and ask whether he/she wants to play a game.
-Ask users 5 Statistics abbreviation questions and tell at the end how many correct answers they had, together with how much percentage of their answers were correct.
+Then, ask users 4 Statistics abbreviation questions.
+Tell at the end how many correct answers the user had, together with how much percentage of the answers were correct.

 # 2) Random Number Guess Game #